Documentação sobre MQL5: IsSubsetOf / Biblioteca Padrão

 IsSubsetOf

-Determina se o conjunto atual é subconjunto da coleção especificada ou matriz.
+Determina se o conjunto atual classificado é subconjunto da coleção especificada ou matriz.

 Versão para trabalhar com a coleção que implementa a interface ICollection<T>.